on-line contest

 Birch bark biting

-In the gift shop, we admire First Nations crafts, beaded moccasins, porcupine quill and red willow baskets, Aboriginal paintings, sculptures and jewelry.
+In the gift shop, we admire First Nations crafts, beaded moccasins, porcupine quill and red willow baskets, Indigenous paintings, sculptures and jewelry.
 Especially impressive is the birch bark biting created by Sally Milne, a Cree from Stanley Mission, who learned the ancient art from her grandmother.

 Audio-visuals, computer displays and special presentations interpret the meaning behind Wanuskewin.
 The University of Saskatchewan's on-site laboratory offers hands-on archeological activities.

-Native songs and dances
+Indigenous songs and dances

 We watch a young Cree man perform a pow wow dance.
 He wears colorful regalia, with bustles, beaded moccasins and a headdress of eagle feathers and porcupine hair.
 His father accompanies him with traditional First Nations songs, passed down through generations, and explains the history and cultural meaning of the dances.